Mark Langston

-Mark Edward Langston (born August 20, 1960) is an American former Major League Baseball left-handed pitcher.
-He pitched for the Seattle Mariners (1984–1989), Montreal Expos (1989), California / Anaheim Angels (1990–1997), San Diego Padres (1998), and Cleveland Indians (1999).
-During a 16-year baseball career, Langston compiled 179 wins, 2,464 strikeouts, and a 3.97 earned run average (ERA).
+Mark Edward Langston (born August 20, 1960) is an American former professional baseball left-handed pitcher and current radio broadcaster for the Los Angeles Angels.
+He played in Major League Baseball (MLB) for the Seattle Mariners (1984–1989), Montreal Expos (1989), California / Anaheim Angels (1990–1997), San Diego Padres (1998), and Cleveland Indians (1999).

+During a 16-year MLB career, he compiled 179 wins, 2,464 strikeouts, and a 3.97 earned run average (ERA).
+He was an MLB All-Star four times, won seven Gold Glove Awards, and led the American League in strikeouts three times.
+He was MLB's highest paid player when he signed with the Angels.

+Playing career

-Baseball career
+Amateur career

 Langston attended Buchser High School in Santa Clara, California.
-After graduating in 1978, he was selected in the 15th round (377th overall) of the 1978 Major League Baseball draft by the Chicago Cubs, who offered him $10,000 to sign with the team.
+After graduating in 1978, he was selected in the 15th round (377th overall) of the 1978 MLB draft by the Chicago Cubs, who offered him $10,000 to sign with the team.
 However, he chose not to sign with the Cubs and attend college.
 In a 2018 interview, Langston told MLB.com, "I was 17 when I graduated from high school.
 It would have been interesting – I didn't turn 18 until August, so I don't know how I would have handled that, as a kid that's really never been anywhere.
 It's completely different than what these kids were exposed to in the Draft now, where they play on all these different select teams and all that.
 We didn't have any of that, so it would have been really my first big time away from home, and I don't know how it would have panned out."

+Langston played college baseball for the at San Jose State Spartans.
+He was an All-Northern California Baseball Association pitcher in 1980 and a Sporting News second-team All-American in 1981.
+He was inducted into the San Jose Sports Hall of Fame in November 2018.